CDJaramillo/DinoMuseumVR/README.md

 ## Getting Started

-If you wanna edit this project on Unity make sure you switch it on Android platform.
+If you wanna edit this project on Unity make sure you switched on Android platform.

 ### Prerequisites